Read our latest blog post on bees and sustainability. CLICK HERE

-Whisk together applesauce, egg, honey, vanilla and almond milk until smooth and well combined.
+Whisk together applesauce, egg, honey, vanilla and unsweetened chocolate almond milk until smooth and well combined.
 Add to dry ingredients and mix together until just combined.

 Heat coconut oil and 1/4 cup of the chocolate chips in a small saucepan over very low heat; stir continuously until all chocolate chips and coconut oil have melted together (you can also heat them in a microwave safe bowl for 30-45 seconds).
 Gently stir into brownie batter.

 Pour mixture into prepared pan.
 Sprinkle remaining 2 tablespoons of chocolate chips and raspberries on top; sometimes I like to swirl them in the batter with a knife.
 Bake for 18-22 minutes or until just cooked through and the top has set.
 Transfer pan to wire rack to cool completely.
 Once cool, cut into 12 bars -- please note that bars should be kept covered in the refrigerator and enjoyed cold!

 - I used Pro Performance AMP Amplified Wheybolic Extreme 60 Chocolate Protein Powder from GNC and the calories reflect that - each scoop is about 90 calories.
 Any vanilla or chocolate protein powder should work fine though!